formthefog/formation/stateful_elastic_scaling_planning.md

 - ✅ Verified CRDT integration with serialization/deserialization and merging
 - ✅ Fixed type mismatch issue with ScalingOperations and InstanceCluster initialization

-### 2. Implement State Transitions for Scaling Operations (⬜ IN PROGRESS)
+### 2. Implement State Transitions for Scaling Operations (✅ COMPLETED)

-The next step is to implement state transitions for scaling operations, enabling the system to handle the lifecycle of scaling events:
+We have successfully implemented state transitions for scaling operations, enabling the system to handle the lifecycle of scaling events:

 - ✅ Design state machine for scaling operations
   - ✅ Defined all states and their properties